Ferrari P

 The Ferrari P was a series of rear mid-engined two seat sports prototype racing car models produced by Ferrari during the 1960s and early 1970s to be raced mainly by the factory Scuderia Ferrari racing team.
 When a double digit number of identical cars was planned for homologation and sale to customers, the codes LM (Le Mans) or S (Sportscar) were used instead.

-Although Enzo Ferrari witnessed the rear mid-engined Auto Union racing cars of the 1930s, and with Cooper dominating F1 with back-to-back World Championship wins, 1959 and 1960, he resisted to move the engine behind the driver even when the Scuderia Ferrari in 1960 put the Dino-V6-engine in the rear of a single seater that resulted in the Ferrari 246 P and the Ferrari 156 F1 "shark nose" that won the 1961 Formula One season.
+Although Enzo Ferrari witnessed the rear mid-engined Auto Union racing cars of the 1930s, and with Cooper dominating F1 with back-to-back World Championship wins, 1959 and 1960, he resisted to move the engine behind the driver.
+This even after Scuderia Ferrari put the Dino V6 engine in the rear of a single-seater, resulting in the Ferrari 246 P and the Ferrari 156 F1 "shark nose" that won the 1961 Formula One season.

-The Dino V6 with 2,0 or 2,4 litre was also used in the first rear mid-engined Ferrari sport prototypes of the Ferrari SP series of 1961–1962.
-The 3+ litre V12 sports car racers followed in 1963, starting the P series.
+The Dino V6 with 2.0 or 2.4 litres was also used in the first rear mid-engined Ferrari sport prototypes of the Ferrari SP series of 1961–1962.
+The 3 litres-plus V12 sports car racers followed in 1963, starting the P series.
 Although these cars shared their numerical designations (based on engine displacement) with road models, they were almost entirely different.

-The production racers Ferrari 250 LM of 1964 and Ferrari Dino 206S of 1966 were intended for homologation in Gr.
-3 or 4 and could be made road legal, to be run with Prova plates, or as 'Stradale' for sale to customers in various countries.
+The production racers Ferrari 250 LM of 1964 and Ferrari Dino 206S of 1966 were intended for homologation in Groups 3 or 4 and could be made road legal, to be run with Prova plates, or as 'Stradale' for sale to customers in various countries.
 The first Ferrari mid-engine in a proper road car did not arrive until the 1967 Dino 206 GT, and it was 1971 when a road-going Ferrari 12-cylinder engine was placed behind the driver in the 365 GT4 BB, with V12 front engine GT 2+2 models never been discontinued.